deathbotik/Doge_Anbennar/README.md

 [code]                                  [img] https://i.imgur.com/p7Fv1Z6.gif [/img] [/code] [quote]
-Balanced version of idea variation idea groups for Anbennar and some other stuff.
+Balanced version of idea variation idea groups for Anbennar and some minor other stuff.
 Tries to balance the behemoth that is Anbennar for a more balanced SP and mainly MP.
 I know, weird endevour.
+This does not add any new buildings.

 [h1]How to? [/h1]
 [quote]This is an addon so put this mod under Anbennar in the launcher.[/quote]